Bear With Me or Bare With Me: Which Is Right?

 Share This Post

-The Bear With Me or Bare With Me: Which Is Right?
-The phrase “bear with me” is a request for patience or forbearance.
+Between the phrases Bear With Me or Bare With Me, the phrase “bear with me” is a request for patience or forbearance.
 It’s an acknowledgment that the speaker is about to say something that might be difficult to hear, or that they may need a little time to get through what they’re saying.

 The word “bear” has many meanings, including carrying, support, endure, or put up with.
 The word “bare,” on the other hand, means naked or unclothed.